alinush/alinush.github.io/_includes/refs.md

 [^EMBB17]: **Certificate Transparency with Privacy**, by Saba Eskandarian and Eran Messeri and Joseph Bonneau and Dan Boneh, *in Proceedings on Privacy Enhancing Technologies*, 2017, [[URL]](https://doi.org/10.1515/popets-2017-0052)

 [^EMPplus21]: **SwapCT: Swap Confidential Transactions for Privacy-Preserving Multi-Token Exchanges**, by Felix Engelmann and Lukas Müller and Andreas Peter and Frank Kargl and Christoph Bösch, *in Cryptology ePrint Archive, Report 2021/631*, 2021, [[URL]](https://eprint.iacr.org/2021/631)

+[^ESLL19e]: **Lattice-based Zero-Knowledge Proofs: New Techniques for Shorter and Faster Constructions and Applications**, by Muhammed F.  Esgin and Ron Steinfeld and Joseph K.  Liu and Dongxi Liu, *in Cryptology {ePrint} Archive, Paper 2019/445*, 2019, [[URL]](https://eprint.iacr.org/2019/445)

 [^ESLR22e]: **Efficient Hybrid Exact/Relaxed Lattice Proofs and Applications to Rounding and {VRFs**, by Muhammed F. Esgin and Ron Steinfeld and Dongxi Liu and Sushmita Ruj, *in Cryptology {ePrint} Archive, Paper 2022/141*, 2022, [[URL]](https://eprint.iacr.org/2022/141)